Diderot-Language/examples/README.md

 	svn co --username anonsvn https://svn.smlnj-gforge.cs.uchicago.edu/svn/diderot/branches/charisee

-The steps to configure and build any of these Diderot branches are the same.
+The steps to configure and build any of these Diderot branches are the same;
-First make sure that <code>sml</code> is in your path, or you can

-	export SMLNJ_CMD=/path/to/your/sml
-Then the following commands can be run inside any of the per-branch directories (such as <code>vis12/</code>).
+these commands can be run inside any of the per-branch directories (such as <code>vis12/</code>).
-Note the use of the <code>TEEMDDRO</code> variable set above.
+Note the use of the <code>TEEMDDRO</code> variable set above, and the possible use of the <code>SMLNJ_CMD</code> variable also described above:

 	autoheader -Iconfig
 	autoconf -Iconfig